kiquetal/oreilly-book-grokking-concurrency/codes/README.md

 # Navigate to the codes directory
 cd \path\to\codes

-# Create a virtual environment with Python 3.10.5
+# Create a virtual environment
-py -3.10 -m venv venv
+python -m venv venv

 # Activate the virtual environment
 venv\Scripts\activate

-# Verify the environment is active (should show Python 3.10.5)
+# Verify the environment is active (should show the Python version)
 python --version

 # Install required dependencies